MegaLoler/Tune-Bot/README.md

 Put the client token inside a file called `token.txt` and then do this:
 `node tunebot.js`

-Or if you want to run in test mode (uses alternate bot trigger by default) then do this:
+Or if you want to run in test mode (uses alternate bot trigger by default, and has more debug output) then do this:
 `node tunebot.js test`

 ## Configuration